Questions Addressed & Addresses Questioned

 A: The two are not the same.
 I admit to reading very few comments anymore; however, those I have seen are more akin to spitballs than conversation, and have nothing to do with criticism.
 As far as any exegesis is concerned, if it is consumed without discrimination, it is worthless.
 I never read it because it is random, anonymous, self-aggrandizing, rarely acquainted with grammar and possesses the nutritive value of sludge.

 I have met nobody yet who is as deeply knowledgeable and painfully critical of my work as I am.
 Therefore, I choose my critics from people whose experience and sagacity I trust.
 One is a former editor of mine, one a noted cartoonist, and the last is my wife.
 These people pull no punches, and I trust them.
-How else could the criticism have any meaning for me?

 All the anonymous, squalid, sociopathic clamor of the internet has no place in the precincts of individual thought.
 It is a tale told by an idiot, full of sound and fury, signifying nothing.